-Candidates are required to complete a course totalling at least 30 credits, made up of compulsory subjects, elective subjects and a project.
-The degree may be obtained internally on a full-time (normally 2 sessions) or part-time (normally 4 sessions) basis.
-An external course program is also offered (normally over 4 sessions) to students outside Sydney with resource material posted to students and evaluation made on written assignments and examinations.

-The course of study must be approved by the Head, School of Mines or the Head's nominee.
+For the Master of Applied Science in Groundwater Management and Hydrogeology candidates are required to complete 30 credits, made up of the five core subjects, elective subjects and a project.
+The degree may be taken internally on a full-time (normally 2 sessions) or a part-time (normally 4 sessions) basis.
+The course of study must be approved by the Head of School or the Head's nominee.